 This topic describes how to select a target operating system and framework version for a driver project in Visual Studio.
-It also describes the co-installer and how to determine if you should include this component in your driver package.

 Which framework version should I use?